Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): A Generic Approach to Proving Language Simulations

 Our approach consists of a generic proof template for establishing simulations between two languages $L_l$ and $L_h$ that share a grammar of statements, but whose semantics and notions of states differ.
 To simplify the presentation, we focus on forward simulations, but the methodology can be easily adapted to work dually for backward simulations.
 We briefly touch on this at the end of this section, and later discuss why we focus on forward simulations in this work, in \Section{fw-vs-bw}.

 Formally, we write $\Omega_l$, $\Omega_h$ for low-level and high-level states respectively; $\le$, for a given relation that \emph{refines} a high-level state into a low-level state, i.e., $\Omega_l \le \Omega_h$; and $\Omega_l \vdash_l e \arrowThree_l (e', \Omega_l')$ (respectively, $h$), for the reduction of expressions into another expression and resulting state.
-We do not make any assumptions about what kind of reduction $\arrowThree$ is (small or big step); we simply assume one can perform inductive reasoning over it.
+We consider variations of such a relation throughout the paper, to relate the reduction of statements to \emph{outcomes}~\cite{c-hol, java-verif} used to model non-local control-flow (e.g., \li+return+, \li+break+), or the reduction of expressions to values, in which case we consider a relation $\le$ which refines pairs of high-level states and values to low-level states and values.
+We assume $\arrowThree$ defines a big-step reduction over which one can perform inductive reasoning; we leave the problem of adapting this proof technique to small-step semantics for future work.
 We may omit some of the indices when clear from the context.

-We aim to establish the following property: \begin{definition}[Forward Simulation] For all states $\Omega_l$, $\Omega_h$:
+We aim to establish (variations of) the following property: \begin{definition}[Forward Simulation] For all $\Omega_l$, $\Omega_h$, $\Omega_h'$ states, $e$, $e'$ expressions, we have: